 Create better audiences and segments to improve personalization and increase the advertising spent.

-Using Personas audiences to fuel more effective Facebook and Google ad campaigns
+Using Twilio Engage audiences to fuel more effective Facebook and Google ad campaigns

 Domino’s had launched a series of Facebook and Google ads campaigns to influence customer conversion and retention.
-To make these campaigns as effective as possible, Domino’s built audiences using Twilio Segment Personas SQL traits using a recency, frequency and monetary value (RFM) model.
-Domino’s then sent these audiences to its ad-tech partners with Twilio Segment to target the right customers at the right time with the right messaging.
+To make these campaigns as effective as possible, Domino’s built audiences using Twilio Segment Twilio Engage (formerly known as Personas) SQL traits using a recency, frequency and monetary value (RFM) model.
+Domino’s then sent these audiences, which are built directly on top of complete customer data sources, to its ad-tech partners with Twilio Segment to target the right customers at the right time with the right messaging.

 With Twilio Segment, Dominos was able to identify 8 cohorts of customers and create personalized customer journeys for each based on behaviors.
 Domino’s now has visibility into which groups of customers are going to buy pizza every 60 days, 90 days, etc with this model, which makes ad campaigns through Facebook and Google that much more effective.